SEKOIA-IO/intake-formats/doc/smart-descriptions.md

 # Smart-descriptions

-Event can be hard to read as a raw data.
-To make easier the visualization of events and their understanding, smart-descriptions help to display important information to the user.
+An event can be hard to read as a raw data.
+To make the visualization and the understand of events easier, smart-descriptions help to display important information to the user.

 ## Organization